heyucongtom/heyucongtom.github.io/parallel_tf/index.md

 # Parallel Tensorflow

-This guide is intended as a in-depth guide on synchronized/asynchronized/custom synchronization for Tensorflow networks.
+This guide is intended as a in-depth guide on synchronized/asynchronized/custom training examples for Tensorflow networks.
 The target audience is students and researchers who need to set up a fine-grained, controlled distributed Tensorflow environment.

-The motivation for this article is that Tensorflow is using a synchronization implementation which focuses more on stability and efficiency, and as a result becomes less controlable.
+As we may notice, Tensorflow is using a synchronization protocol implementation which focuses more on stability and efficiency, and as a result becomes less controlable.
+The motivation for this article is then to discover those points that we may want to tweak in order to produce a fully controllable training environment.

 ## Example 1: Synchronous SGD